 South Wales and South England boundaries

-Interconnection to central Europe is connected along the south east coast.
-This interconnection has significant influence on power flows in the region by being able to both import and export power with Europe.
+Interconnection to Central Europe is connected along the Southeast Coast, and this interconnection has significant influence on power flows in the region by being able to both import and export power with Europe.

-The "Leading the Way" FES scenario suggests that a total of over 10GW of interconnectors and energy storage capacity may connect in the south by 2030, up from 6.5GW to date.
-Interconnectors and storage are bi-directional, meaning that the south could see their capacity provide almost 10GW power injection or 10GW increased demand, placing a very heavy burden on the transmission network.
+All pathways suggests that a total of around 9GW of interconnectors and energy storage capacity will be connected by 2030, up from about 6.5GW to date.
+Interconnectors and storage are bidirectional, meaning that the south could see their capacity provide almost 9GW power injection or 9GW increased demand, placing a heavy burden on the transmission network.

 Boundary regions